sergimartinezeui/website_hugo/content/authors/admin/_index.md

 From September to December 2021, I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).

-I study how authoritarian institutions and conflict determine identities and political behaviors.
-You may find more detail about my interest in the section [About me](https://sergi-martinez.com/#projects) and the section [Research](https://sergi-martinez.com/#featured) details my work.
+I study the legacy of conflict and authoritarian regimes on identities and political behavior.
+You may find more detail about my interests in the section [About me](https://sergi-martinez.com/#projects), and the section [Research](https://sergi-martinez.com/#featured) details my work.

 Thanks for visiting my website!